arrayfire/arrayfire-binary-python-wrapper/README.md

 [ArrayFire](https://github.com/arrayfire/arrayfire) is a high performance library for parallel computing with an easy-to-use API.
 It enables users to write scientific computing code that is portable across CUDA, OpenCL and CPU devices.

 This project is a **work in progress**.
-It is meant to provide thin Python bindings for the ArrayFire C library.
-It also decouples releases of the main C/C++ library from the Python library by acting as a intermediate library and only wrapping the provided C calls.
+This is meant to provide direct Python access for the ArrayFire C library by only wrapping the calls to the C/C++ ArrayFire Library.

-This allows the building of large binary wheels only when the underlying ArrayFire version is increased, and the fully-featured Python library can be developed atop independently.
-The package is not intended to be used directly and merely exposes the
+This allows the building of large binary wheels only when the underlying ArrayFire version is increased, and the [interface Python library `arrayfire-py`](https://github.com/arrayfire/arrayfire-py) can be developed independently.
+The package is **not intended** to be used directly and merely exposes the
-C functionality required by downstream implementations.
+C functionality required by [`arrayfire-py`](https://github.com/arrayfire/arrayfire-py).
 This package can exist in two forms, with a bundled binary distribution, or merely as a loader that will load the ArrayFire library from a system or user level install.

+# Project Details

 The ArrayFire Python Project is separated into 3 different parts:
 ```
 arrayfire-py -> arrayfire-binary-python-wrapper -> ArrayFire C Libraries
 ```
-The arrow `->` means `uses/depends on`.
 This means that arrayfire with python each of these parts is needed:
 - [`arrayfire-py`](https://github.com/arrayfire/arrayfire-py) is the `thin` wrapper that provides the numpy-like interface to do math and array operations. *** This is the intended User Interface ***
 - [`arrayfire-binary-python-wrapper`](https://github.com/arrayfire/arrayfire-binary-python-wrapper) is the `binary` wrapper that provides rough direct access to the functions in the C library.
 Its purpose is to do the handling of finding the C libraries and handling the communication between Python and C datatypes.
 This package can exist in two forms, with a bundled binary distribution, or merely as a loader that will load the ArrayFire library from a system or user level install.
 - [`ArrayFire C Libraries`](https://github.com/arrayfire/arrayfire) are the binaries obtained from compiling the [ArrayFire C/C++ Project](https://github.com/arrayfire/arrayfire)